CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Set-up-an-apt-Package-Cache.md

 ### Don't Mix Packages from Different Distributions

-Cumulus Networks strongly recommends you do not install packages from one Linux distribution onto another distribution.
+NVIDIA strongly recommends you do not install packages from one Linux distribution onto another distribution.
 For example, do **not** install any Ubuntu packages on a Cumulus Linux switch, since Cumulus Linux is based on Debian.

 ### Freezing Package State